 There is not a dental practice in Thornton and most people use the practices in Desford, Barlestone and Coalville.
-The wide dispersal of Thornton residents accessing Dental Practices is worthy of record.
-In total some 14 different Dentists were accessed by local residents.
+The wide dispersal of Thornton residents accessing dental practices is worthy of record.
+In total some 14 different dentists were accessed by local residents.

-Thornton reservoir
+Thornton Reservoir

 The reservoir was originally built in 1854, has a surface area of 75 acres and a perimeter of 2.45 miles.
-When built, it was thought sufficient to serve Leicester's population of 58,000, delivering 1.6 million gallons per day, and was the main source of water for the city until the opening of Bradgate Reservoir in 1871.
+When built, it was thought sufficient to serve Leicester's population of 58,000, and was the main source of water for the city until the opening of Bradgate Reservoir in 1871.

-The reservoir then served as a backup supply and was fix taken out of direct use in 1982.
-It is currently owned by S Trent and the water is now treated a few miles away at Cro Reservoir to which it runs via Rothley Brook.
+Thornton reservoir then served as a backup supply and was finally taken out of direct use in 1982.
+It is currently owned by Severn Trent and the water is now treated a few miles away at Cropston Reservoir to which it runs via Rothley Brook.